- What Is It

 A pleural effusion is a collection of fluid in the space between the two linings (pleura) of the lung.

-When we breathe, it is like a bellows.
+When we breathe, it is like a bellow.
 We inhale air into our lungs and the ribs move out and the diaphragm moves down.
 For the lung to expand, its lining has to slide along with the chest wall movement.
 For this to happen, both the lungs and the ribs are covered with a slippery lining called the pleura.
-A small amount of fluid acts as a lubricant for these two surfaces to slide easily against each other.
+Small amounts of fluid act as a lubricant for these two surfaces to slide easily against each other.

 Too much fluid impairs the ability of the lung to expand and move.

 What Are Symptoms and Signs of Pleural Effusion?

 Shortness of breath is the most common symptom of a pleural effusion.
 As the effusion grows larger with more fluid, the harder it is for the lung to expand and the more difficult it is for the patient to breathe.

 Chest pain occurs because the pleural lining of the lung is irritated.
 The pain is usually described as pleuritic, defined as a sharp pain, and it worsens with a deep breath.
 While the pain may be localized to the chest if the effusion causes inflammation of the diaphragm (the muscle that divides the chest from the abdominal cavity) the pain may be referred to the shoulder or the upper abdomen.
 As the pleural effusion increases in size, the pain may increase.